 Ministers take part in a range of different events, including meetings about trade, tourism and investment opportunities, media interviews, networking events, and bilateral meetings with Federal and State ministers, along with other high-profile events such as Greening ceremonies.

-The focus on Ireland on St. Patrick's Day gives us a valuable opportunity to show the world that this country is open for business and to underline the close trade links between Australia and Ireland, and New Zealand and Ireland.
+The focus on Ireland on St. Patrick's Day gives us a valuable opportunity to show the world that this country is open for business and to underline the close trade links between Australia and Ireland.
 We encourage the building of relationships, investment and tourism.

 We celebrate our rich culture and heritage and we’re proud of its influence on world literature, art and music.
 St. Patrick's Day is a great chance for us to share our culture with others, especially in countries where there's less awareness of Ireland.
 Our Embassy staff work closely with Culture Ireland to stage many cultural events around St. Patrick's Day, drawing lots of positive publicity for Irish culture and for Ireland as a place to visit, study and do business.